DATE OF INVESTMENT | 7 October 2022 and 21 March 2024 |

 Profile

-Lodestone Energy is leading the development of New Zealand’s largest ever solar project.
+Lodestone Energy Ltd is leading the development of New Zealand’s largest ever solar project.
 This transformative project will see utility-solar farms constructed in five locations across Northland, the Coromandel and the Bay of Plenty.
 More than half a million solar panels will be placed over 500 hectares of land.

 Combined, the farms will act as one giant power station, feeding electricity into local networks and complementing New Zealand’s hydro, geothermal and wind resources.